-Some Points to Consider When Choosing a Pet Health Insurance Plan
+What to Consider When Choosing a Pet Health Insurance Plan

 Pet insurance is property-casualty insurance.
 Be sure you understand what procedures and treatments are covered.
 Some policies will cover preventative care, such as vaccinations, although in some cases this coverage is provided at an additional cost.
 Often the least expensive time to obtain coverage for a pet is when they are young.
 Older pets may have established medical conditions that would be excluded from coverage.
 And, as with people, older pets may incur higher premiums.

 These may include pre-existing conditions, hereditary conditions, and conditions specific to certain breeds.

 Understand what your "out of pocket" expenses will be before the plan will reimburse you.
 Be sure you understand the reimbursement process.
 Some insurance providers will allow your veterinarian to submit a claim on your behalf, while others require you to submit the claim yourself and await reimbursement.
 Keep in mind that your veterinarian will need to be paid for his or her services when care is provided.

 Will visits to your pet's regular veterinarian be covered?
 Does your veterinarian participate in the plan?
 Or does the insurance company require you to see a "preferred provider?"